 Think about the plot and the character.
+Then show
-Then show how the plot and the character progress through the stages of the story.
-Fill in some adjectives to to plan your writing • Write a ook.

-help you to develop your character. the draft • Revise your text and make the necessary corrections
+46 how the plot and the character progress through the stages of the story.
+Fill in some adjectives to help you to develop your character.
+Use a mind map to help you to plan your writing • Write a rough draft • Ask a friend to edit the draft • Revise your text and make the necessary corrections

-Character • Then write it neatly in your bo
+Character • Then write it neatly in your boo

-Beginning Plot
+Seginning Plot

 Character

 Middle Plot

 Character

 End Plot

+4